silinternational/cover-api/CONTRIBUTING.md

 ## IDE configuration

 ### Custom tags
+Adding the "development" tag ensures that the test fixture generation functions in `testutils.go` are not ignored by the IDE.

+#### GoLand
 Add "development" to the "Custom tags" setting in "Go - Build Tags & Vendoring" section of Goland Preferences.

-This ensures that the test fixture generation functions in `testutils.go` are not ignored by the IDE.
+#### VS Code
+Add "development" to the "Go: Build Tags" setting in VS Code Extension Preferences.

 ### Editorconfig